Becoming a Sperm Donor FAQ

 Q. Why do I have to inform you of my height, weight, ethnicity, and occupation?

 A. We distribute throughout the US and all over the world, including the European Union, Canada and Australia, so this information is important because we strive to provide a diverse donor catalogue.
-We have waiting lists of families looking for certain ethnic backgrounds (international exchange students from Japan, Russia, the Ukraine and Germany are particularly needed at this time) but all healthy men aged between 18-40 are welcome to apply.
+We have waiting lists of families looking for certain ethnic backgrounds (international exchange students from Japan, Russia, the Ukraine and The Czech Republic are particularly needed at this time) but all healthy men aged between 18-39 are welcome to apply.